universalgravitationalforce/Pitstop3/data/data_dictionary.md

 ﻿In the .csv file, there're five type of columns, they're core identification, from and medium, text model&structure, matadata&preservation, and short description.

+The allowed values are specified in bracekets after the corresponding column name.

  **1. Core identification**
 - id
 - title